Western Digital CorporationOpportunity Rank #165(WDC) Intrinsic Value & DCF Analysis (2026)

 Investment Coach

-- Watch for the stock price to decline to at least a mid-teens discount to fair value.
+- Price moves to at least a mid-teens discount to fair value

-- Confirm that ROIC remains consistently above the cost of capital in upcoming quarters.
+- ROIC remains above cost of capital over coming quarters

 Free Cash Flow (in millions)